The Board of Directors oversees Open Rights Group's work, which includes staffing, fundraising and responsibility for policy.

 Alec Muffett is a technologist, blogger and all-round geek.
 He is a computer and network security consultant who has been working in that field almost constantly since 1988.
 Find out more about him here

 Simon Phipps is a technologist, writer and digital rights advocate.
-He is an independent consultant on open source policy and practice as well as a director at the Open Source Initiative (OSI), the non-profit organisation responsible for stewardship of the Open Source Definition and the canonical list of open source licenses.
-He was previously head of open source at Sun Microsystems and a founder of IBM’s Java business unit.
-He has been widely involved in standardisation activities, including as a founding director of the Open Mobile Alliance and as one of the Sun executives sponsoring the donation of resources to OASIS to create Open Document Format (ODF).
+He is the founder of Europe's first public open source project incubator, Public Software CIC, and of open source policy and practice consultancy Meshed Insights Ltd. He volunteers widely on digital rights matters, including as a director of The Document Foundation (home of the LibreOffice software suite).
+He was previously head of open source and standards at Sun Microsystems and a founder of IBM’s Java business unit, among other industry roles.
+He has been involved in a number of standardisation activities, including as a founding director of the Open Mobile Alliance and as one of the Sun executives sponsoring the donation of resources to OASIS to create Open Document Format (ODF).
 He is a Fellow of the British Computer Society as well as an Open Forum Fellow.
-Find more at his Wild Webmink page
+Find more at his personal web page.

 Mili is an economist and political scientist by education, technology manager by profession and campaigner for digital rights, equality and diversity by persuasion.
 She is passionate about ensuring that the digital rights message reaches the widest possible audience, as well as about building sustainable organisations and inclusive communities.
 She has been a contributor to ORGZine since its inception in December 2010.
 She also blogs on a wide range of issues at milenapopova.eu and tweets as @elmyra.